Biology Educational Videos

 D. Deflection

-- It also depends upon the no. of +ve charge an ion is carrying; the more +ve charge, more it will be deflected.
+- It also depends upon the no. of +ve charge an ion is carrying; the more +ve charge, the more it will be deflected.

 E. Detection